 $ unzip -l '*.zip'|grep 2017-08-01 9899 08-01-17 02:03 2017-08-01_Tue_02:00:00_backup 889 08-01-17 02:04 2017-08-01_Tue_02:03:27_retain 15205 08-01-17 02:07 2017-08-01_Tue_02:04:18_selftest 31 archives were successfully processed.`

-For a more complex example, suppose we want to regenerate the summary
+For a more complex example, suppose we want to see the summary of

 backup errors for May 2017.
-The basic idea is to unzip (expand)
+The basic idea is to unzip (expand) the

 hb log again to